Ian Bassin: Protect Democracy

-In 2016, Ian also co-founded the nonprofit organization Protect Democracy.
-According to Time Magazine, Protect Democracy is a “defender of America’s system of government against the threat of authoritarianism.”
+In 2016, Bassin also co-founded the nonprofit organization Protect Democracy.
+According to Time Magazine, Protect Democracy is a “defender of America’s system of government against the threat of authoritarianism."
 The organization includes progressives, moderates, and conservatives who have worked for Democratic and Republican elected officials.

-In his role as executive director, Ian has been a frequent commentator on the state of American democracy, the dangers it faces, and what is needed to save it.
+In his role as executive director, Bassin has been a frequent commentator on the state of American democracy, the dangers it faces, and what is needed to save it.
 He is a critic of unchecked presidential war powers under both President Obama and President Trump.
 He was credited by The Daily Beast with causing then-candidate Joe Biden to clarify and walk back remarks suggesting he would defy a congressional subpoena during the first Trump impeachment.

-Bassin coined the term “autocratic capture," describing “a form of systemic corruption in which politicians have improper influence on private companies [and] use government power to put pressure on businessmen and to force them, or their employees, to toe a political line.”
+Bassin coined the term “autocratic capture," describing “a form of systemic corruption in which politicians have improper influence on private companies [and] use government power to put pressure on businessmen and to force them, or their employees, to toe a political line."

-In October 2024, Bassin and Maximillian Potter wrote an article for the Columbia Journalism Review, titled "On Anticipatory Obedience and the Media," which one media critic called "the most prophetic essay of the year."
+In 2024, Bassin and Maximillian Potter wrote an article for the Columbia Journalism Review, entitled "On Anticipatory Obedience and the Media," which one media critic called "the most prophetic essay of the year."